-Each week the Academy has one beforeschool and one after-school session where students can choose to focus on skill development in Soccer.
+Each week the Academy has one before-school fitness session, and one after-school session where students can choose to focus on skill development in either Soccer or Netball.

 The Academy also provides opportunities for students to participate in relevant tournaments.
 In the regular sports program, students have the opportunity to represent MECS at Interschool Sports in the CSEN (Christian Schools Events Network).
 These include individual sports such as Swimming, Athletics and Cross Country; as well as a variety of team sports.